20 Hacks to Decorate Studio Apartment on a Budget

 5. Add plants for greenery

 Plants can make your studio apartment feel fresh and alive.
 They don’t have to be expensive either.
+Start with easy-to-care-for options like succulents or pothos.
+Look for creative ways to display your plants.

 Hang them from the ceiling or mount them on walls to save floor space.
 Use fun containers like wine glasses or colorful pots to add personality.